 dust, and other mysterious spots and specks, is to tape a piece of

-plastic food wrap to the back of the drawing board.
+plastic food wrap to the back of the drawing board, and then flip it over the drawing between sessions.
 After a while, the wrap loses most of its clinginess and you can easily flip it from one side to the other.